 Note : There is such action due to the unfortunate misconception when alive, that spirits of victims of drowning must drown someone else in order to be reborn.
 Attachment to this misconception makes them angry or ‘vengeful’ wandering spirits, who try to kill others in the water or nearby, though never with the intended effect of getting a better rebirth; only worse – due to the great negative karma created.
 Even when reborn elsewhere, in a vicious cycle, the new victim of drowning might seek the next victim.
 What every victim should do is be mindful of Āmítuófó (Amitā[bha] Buddha) sincerely, to be guided by him to reach his Pure Land, which is the best rebirth possible.

-[You] should, at that place, erect a wooden sign, above using very thick silver metal plates, carved [with the] six words ‘Námó Āmítuófó’.
+[You] should, at that place, erect a wooden sign, above using very thick steel plates galvanised with zinc [to prevent rust], carved [with the] six words ‘Námó Āmítuófó’.

 Note : The intention is to create clearly visible and durable signs, for reminding all around, including human and unseen beings, to be mindful of Āmítuófó sincerely.
 As above, if spirit beings do so, they can let go of their delusional anger, to cease killing, and eventually have the best rebirth.
 If humans do so, they will be protected with the blessings of Āmítuófó, to be free from danger of being drowned.

 [The] words must [be] big.
 [They] must [be] seen [from] far, [and] must [be] able [to be] long-lasting, [to be] able [to] cease this misfortune.